rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

    Principal Component Analysis is a widely used linear method for finding a low-dimensional representation.

+### Reinforcement learning

-<strong>Reinforcement</strong> learning does not provide feedback until a goal is achieved.
+does not provide feedback until a goal is achieved.
 Its objective is to select an action to maximize payoff.

 In Dec 2013, Volodymyr Mnih